tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 * If the process is starting from scratch, Tendermint first calls `InitChain`, then it may optionally start a _state-sync_ mechanism to catch up with other processes.
-Finally, it enters normal consensus execution, which is a sequence of zero or more consensus heights.
+Finally, it enters normal consensus execution.

 >```abnf
->clean-start         = init-chain [state-sync] *consensus-height
+>clean-start         = init-chain [state-sync] consensus-exec
 >```

 * In _state-sync_ mode, Tendermint makes one or more attempts at synchronizing the Application's state.